BillionaireBoy007/django-admin-honeypot2/README.rst

    :alt: Code Climate

-**django-admin-honeypot** is a fake Django admin login screen to log and notify admins of attempted unauthorized access.
+**django-admin-honeypot2** is a port of the **django-admin-honeypot**, a fake Django admin login screen to log and notify admins of attempted unauthorized access.
 This app was inspired by discussion in and around Paul McMillan's security talk at DjangoCon 2011.
+The only difference is that this fork have been updated to **Django 2 ** Compatible.

 * **Author**: `Derek Payton <http://dmpayton.com/>`_
 * **Version**: 1.0.0